-The flower shop became a glass canal house that elevates and descends over a small market display.
+The flower shop for Aviflora became a glass canal house that elevates and descends over a small market display.
 When lifted up the content of the house is spread out to form a small market.
 The glass house represents the production source (Holland is the country of green houses) and the canal house represents the possible destination for the flowers.
 This combinations of references makes it possible to avoid obvious clichés.

 For Bread we proposed a giant Bread display... easy ideas are easily understood!
 A feeling of authenticity has been underlined by the exclusive use of massive ash wood, through out the entire concept.
 We were inspired by construction elements used on the inside of antique Dutch windmills.